neverroot/ImageShredder/README.md

 Input a shredded image from above using same key to get back original image
   > $ ./shredder.py shredded.png -o unshredded.png -d -k hunter2

+NOTE: Does not work with JPEG images, I believe, due to it's compression when saving and reopening.
+Will work on a fix for that.